opencivicdata/scrapers-us-federal/CONGRESS-API-MIGRATION.md

 `@unitedstates` Committees map to the Open Civic Data `Organization` object.
 Committee memberships are represented by `Membership` objects that connect to the `Posts` array on the `Organization` object.

+*** At the federal level congress, house, and senate are all organizations.
+House, Senate, and joint committees are all going to have parent_ids linking to the congress organization. ***

 ### OCD Field Mapping

 #### `Committees` to `Organizations`